 The Site Plan meets the standards for the provision of landscaping and outdoor lighting as required by Division 6.4.
-The landscaping provided, is appropriate for this residential development by achieving several objectives.
+The landscaping provided is appropriate for this residential development by achieving several objectives.
 It provides canopy coverage and shade on all the roads and open spaces.
-A variety of large deciduous trees including Sweetgum, Willow Oak, Littleleaf Linden, American Elm, Black Gum, American Beech, and American Hornbeam line up along the public streets as shown in Figure 17.
-Final location and species for streets trees on public right-of-way will be determined by DPS-ROW Section at the time of ROW permit.
-Streets have been designed to maximize the number of large trees provided and open spaces areas, also benefit from a large number of canopy trees.
+A variety of large deciduous trees including Sweetgum, Willow Oak, Littleleaf Linden, American Elm, Black Gum, American Beech, and American Hornbeam line up along the public streets.
+Final location and species for street trees on public rights-of-way will be determined by DPS-ROW Section at the time of ROW permit.
+Streets have been designed to maximize the number of large trees provided and open space areas also benefit from a large number of canopy trees.